hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 }
 ```

 This is called an *object declaration*, and it always has a name following the `object` keyword.
 Just like a variable declaration, an object declaration is not an expression, and cannot be used on the right hand side of an assignment statement.

 Object declaration's initialization is thread-safe and done at first access.

-To refer to the object, use its name directly:
+To refer to the object, we use its name directly:

 ```kotlin
 DataProviderManager.registerDataProvider(...)
 ```

 Such objects can have supertypes:

 ```kotlin
 object DefaultListener : MouseAdapter() {